 The adaptation of dated 1960s buildings can be observed in other university settings and an excellent example is noted in Brunel University’s Lecture Centre, designed originally by Sir Richard Sheppard and immortalised in Kubrick’s 1971 cult film A Clockwork Orange.
 Recent interventions to that building by ADP architects have been transformational, providing colour, break-out zones and enhanced lighting.
 Similarly, Leeds University has adapted its main campus teaching building, designed by Chamberlain Powell & Bon and conceived in 1963 as a centralised lecture theatre block at the heart of the university.
 In 2012, an internal refurbishment by Fuse Architects had a dramatic and positive impact.
 These mighty concrete academic buildings have been re-imagined to shine alongside their contemporary neighbours and be thoroughly enjoyed by students.
+Concrete is a versatile material and can be visually appealing too; see this post by Arcaida Wards which goes into some useful tips for the use of concrete in architecture.
 It is my hope that the Arts Building project will have comparable success.

 The final design for the new layout of the Arts Building will be an iterative process involving consultation with key stakeholders.
 The architects’ vision is sympathetic to the original ideas of Ahrends Burton & Koralek and acknowledges the special place that the Arts Building holds within the Trinity community.
 This is an opportunity to celebrate the Arts Building and facilitate its ongoing role in the provision of a modern Trinity education.